Sikh music: Raag

+Sikhs ragas were both sourced from ragas used within both Hindu and Islamic music.
+For example, Bhairav and Srirag ragas are Hindu liturgical ragas whilst Suhi raga and the Kafi styles were from the Sufi tradition.
+Further, some of the ragas were sourced from folk culture and traditions, such as the Asa and Majh ragas.
+The names of variations of the ragas also detail that various regional styles that influenced them.
+The variations of the Gauri raga reveal different regional locations.
+The organization of the various ragas within the Guru Granth Sahib is a contested topic of debate amongst the academe, with different scholars offering their views.

+Gurinder Singh Mann states the following, highlighting the unknown that remains when attempting the understand the organization of the Guru Granth Sahib:

+Pashaura Singh also offered his views on the topic, believing that using modern Indic musical traditions to analyze the musical system of the Guru Granth Sahib is insufficient:

+Before the compilation of the Adi Granth, there were various pothīs (manuscripts) circulating around the contemporary Sikh circles, with the most well-known of them being the Goindwal Pothis.
+The Goindwal Pothis contain musical information based upon ragas.
+The musical raga expression of the pothis during the period of the early Sikh gurus were mostly stable throughout the years but the changes that are observed across the various texts reflect wider changes of Indian raga music during the time-periods they were compiled, such as the invention of new ragas and new forms of existing ragas.
+Particular ragas were selected or invented by the Sikh gurus for their purported spiritual effects and their ability to evoke the state of ras.
+The Guru Granth Sahib states:

 Following is the list of all sixty raags (including 39 main raags and 21 mishrit [mixed] raags, including Deccani ones) under which Gurbani is written, in order of appearance with page numbers.
 The name of raags ending with the word Dakhani (English: Deccani) are not mishrit raags because Dakhani is not a raag per se; it simply means 'in south Indian style'.

 Raags are used in Sikh music simply to create a mood, and are not restricted to particular times.
 A mood can be created by the music of the raag regardless of the time of day.
 There are a total of 60 raags or melodies within the Guru Granth Sahib.
 Each melody sets a particular mood for the hymn, adding a deeper dimension to it.
 The Guru Granth Sahib is thought by many to have just 31 raags or melodies which is correct of single raags.
 However, combined with mishrit raags, that total is 60.